Air Command and Control

 integration of Air Policing assets and Ballistic Missile Defence (BMD), and for

 the Alliance to conduct effective deployed Air Command and Control.

 Automated Information System (Bi-SC AIS), will enhance interoperability of the Air

 Component with other commands.
 Moreover,

 within the joint arena, AirC2IS will improve air and BMD planning at the

 strategic and operational levels.

-this challenging yet promising era, the new systems will undoubtedly enhance AIRCOM’s ability to execute the full spectrum of current
+this challenging yet promising era, the new systems will enhance Allied Air Command’s ability to execute the full spectrum of current

 and emerging missions, well into the future.